t20302/Digital/README.md

-# Digital
+# Blueasy
-A Tech E-commerce Landing Page
+A PSD to HTML